 My opinion: A plant that smells like a skunk?
 And it smells worse when you touch it?!?
 Ummm…no.

 Description: Protect your lawn, flowers, gardens, trees, shrubs, and other areas from unwanted animals.
+Go Away!
 Repellent is designed to train animals to stay out of the areas.
 Prevent cats from using your garden as a litter box.
 Comes in an easy to use shaker top container.

 My opinion: Don’t sprinkle this around if there’s the tiniest bit of wind!
 Its main ingredient is black pepper and it made me sneeze when applying it.
 I won’t use it again, although it did last for about a week.
 I just hope Neighbor Kitty didn’t get any on his paws.
 Ick!

 Description: The Garden Fence lets you quickly and easily construct a border for flower or vegetable gardens, a trellis for climbing flowers or plants, a temporary fence for newly planted shrubs and trees, or a compost bin.
 You’ll never have to worry about splinters, sharp edges or rust–the fade-resistant Garden Fence will continue to look as good as the day you installed it.

 My opinion: This is my favorite method for keeping kitties out of the garden.
 Instead of using it like a vertical fence, cut it into 1-foot square pieces and lay them in the raised beds around your plants.
 As the plants grow, you can remove them or rearrange them.

-The reason this keeps the kitties away is because they need an open piece of dirt to scratch on…and they don’t like the feeling of the mesh under their feet.
+The reason this keeps the kitties away is because they need an open piece of dirt for a bathroom, and they don’t like the feeling of the mesh under their feet.
 You could also use chicken wire, but I’m so clumsy that I would probably slip and poke myself with the wire.
 No danger of that (or of rust) with the plastic fencing.